zgramstad/ChatApp/README.md

-# CURRENTLY UNDER CONSTRUCTION.
-NOT FULLY UPDATED TO REPRESENT CHANGES.

 ## ChatAPP Documentation for Group B
 Hi!
 Welcome to our documentation page.
 All the information and resources you need to understand and implement our API will be found on this page.